 (Stand tall in Mountain Pose.
 Standing on your left leg, reach your right leg out behind you, place the outside of your right foot into your right hand, bend your torso forward with your left arm out in front for balance, and arch your leg up behind you.

 Pretend that you are standing tall like an ostrich.)

-Elephant – Wide-Legged Standing Forward Bend
+3. Pretend to be an Elephant – Wide-Legged Standing Forward Bend

 (From Mountain Pose, step your feet out wide, bend your upper body, clasp your hands together, and